forgotten-pillar/fp-notes/content/sanctification/fanaticism.md

 > **If you err, let it not be in getting as far from the people as possible**, for then you cut the thread of your influence and can do them no good. **Better err on the side of the people than altogether away from them**, for there is hope in that case that you can carry the people with you, but there is no need of error on either side. [{EGW; 4LtMs, Lt 57, 1886, par.
 5}](https://egwwritings.org/read?panels=p14054.4019011&index=0)

-> [!summary] What profits you to win an argument and loose your brother?
+> [!question] What benefit is there in winning an argument but losing your brother?

 > You would better err, **if you err at all**, **on the side of mercy and forbearance** than that of *intolerance*. [{EGW; 4T 64.3; 1885}](https://egwwritings.org/read?panels=p114.324&index=0)